 - Avoid hosting large meetings or “public” meetings using your Personal Meeting ID (PMI).

 - Lock your Zoom meeting once it has started and all your expected participants have joined.

-- If you find yourself with a disruptive participant in your meeting, you can remove them.
-Click on Participants at the bottom of your Zoom window then select More and Remove for the participant that you want to eject from the meeting.
+- Remove disruptive participants in your meeting: click on "Participants" at the bottom of your Zoom window then select "More" and "Remove" for the participant that you want to eject from the meeting.

 Zoom has also released guidance for users who want to protect themselves from Zoom-bombing - How to Keep the Party Crashers from Crashing Your Zoom Event.

 Related Reading: Security tips every teacher and professor needs to know about Zoom, right now, from Ars Technica